Search

 Difficulty: medium

-Recommended period: accessible all year round, but particularly enjoyable in fall for the colors of the vegetation; in winter, it can become challenging due to the presence of snow and possible icy sections.
+Recommended period: all year round, but particularly pleasant in autumn for the colors of the vegetation; in winter it can become challenging due to snow and possible icy sections

-Points of interest: village and church of Norcen, village of Croce d’Aune, landscape of the Camogne and of Salzena, typical rural buildings.
+Points of interest: village and church of Norcen, tourist center of Croce d’Aune, landscape of Camogne and Salzena, typical rural buildings

-Note: this is a rather long itinerary with a considerable elevation gain that leads to Croce d'Aune.
-However, the route does not present any particular difficulties, except for some steep sections, occasional muddy patches, and uneven terrain.
-Therefore, it is suitable for experienced mountain bikers as well.
+Notes: a rather long route with a significant elevation gain, reaching Croce d’Aune; however, the trail does not present particular difficulties, except for some steep sections, which can be muddy and uneven.
+For this reason, it is also passable, with some experience, by mountain bike.

 You are in a natural environment that requires respect: